 What we have now is but the pledge of a future consummation.
 In describing the nature of our life, St Paul uses the word ἀρραβών (arravon), which means a pledge, and earnest, including the sense of being engaged to be married.
 This is now the time of the engagement, not the consummation.
 Identifying Paul’s language with that of Christ as the divine Bridegroom, St Basil asks us: “If you were engaged to be married, how would you conduct yourself?
 If you were truly looking forward to that moment of consummation,” he asks, “would you be thinking about other people, or other things?”

-Think about the kinds of things you do when you are expecting an important visitor, or someone you love, who you are expecting to arrive at your house in a few days, perhaps to stay with you for a few days.
+Think about the kinds of things you do when you are expecting an important visitor, or someone you love, perhaps to stay with you for a few days.
 You’ll clean the whole house, you’ll prepare special dishes, you may even go out and buy nice new things for the house.
 All of your thoughts, all of your concern, everything you do, is all for the guest whom you will be receiving.
 You can’t think of anything else.
 This is how we should live our lives, in loving preparation and readiness for Christ.

 But is this how we think, is this how we experience our life?
 Most of the time, we are people of the moment, absorbed in present and everyday concerns, tied to machines and subject to endless distractions, slaves of the 24-hour news cycle, absorbed by the cares of life, and thus always in danger of forgetting the future—not that future which is simply a temporal progression and extension of the present, but the reality of our final and ultimate encounter with God.